The High Country

 Burnsville is the biggest town and county seat of Yancey, filled with interesting historic buildings and businesses.
 Mount Mitchell, the tallest mountain east of the Mississippi, towers over it all from the south.

 The trail to the top is paved and there’s an observation tower there for all to climb and stare out into the Blue Ridge Mountains.
 Crabtree Falls, one of our favorite waterfalls in the area, is also in Yancey County.
+Two more we love include Roaring Fork Falls and Setrock Creek Falls.

 Note: Portions of Blowing Rock (including THE Blowing Rock) sit in Caldwell County.
 However, due to the remainder of the county falling outside the High Country’s geographic reaches, we’ve decided to leave it out when discussing surrounding towns and counties.